hyperupcall/blog/content/posts/general terminal automation.md

 Woah~, the Fox is a pretty cool animal!
 ```

-This is extremely useful if you have a program that asks for a lot of user input, but you only are testing something at the way end
+This is extremely useful if you want to automate the beginning of a program, but also want to manually input text near the end.

 ### Miscellaneous tips